Things to See & Do

 The Knoydart Seabridge daily ferry service also allows for day trips from Mallaig to Inverie.

 WestWheels is a car club for the Mallaig, Morar, Arisaig, Knoydart and Small Isles area.
-Our aim is to give people the convenience and flexibility of having access to a car whenever they need one without the expense of owning a car.
+The aim is to give people the convenience and flexibility of having access to a car whenever they need one without the expense of owning a car.